Medical Interpreter Use in Healthcare

 Code of Ethics

 Ethical behavior is essential in all professions, and medical interpreters must follow professional codes.
-Ethics are principles and values which govern the conduct of members of a profession.
+Ethics are principles and values that govern the conduct of members of a profession.
 The NCIHC, IMIA, and the CHIA provide a Code of Ethics for medical interpreters.

 They are very similar and address the following areas (22):